By Joan Torres 26 Comments Last updated on September 28, 2023

 Afghanistan under Taliban rule is the situation you will witness if you travel today in Afghanistan.

-Before the Taliban took over in 2021, you could get an Afghanistan visa at pretty much any embassy around the world but things have changed now, since there’s only a handful of embassies and consulates that can issue you with a valid visa that is also recognized by the Taliban:
+Before the Taliban took over in 2021, you could get an Afghanistan visa at pretty much any embassy around the world but things have changed now, since there’s only a handful of embassies and consulates that can issue you with a valid visa:

-I personally got my Afghan visa at the embassy in Islamabad, and these were the requirements:
+I’ve personally got my Afghan visa in Islamabad, Dubai and Madrid and generally speaking, these are always their requirements:

 Read: How to travel to Pakistan

-In Islamabad, you can also pay an additional 50 USD to get your visa in less than 24 hours.
-In my case, I went to the embassy at 3:30pm and got it on the next day around 2pm.
+Islamabad: Showed up without an appointment.
+A visa costs 80 USD, but you can also pay an additional 50 USD to get your visa in less than 24 hours.
+In my case, I went to the embassy at 3:30pm and got it the next day around 2pm.
 If I had applied early in the morning, I could have got it on the same day in the afternoon.
+No LOI was needed.

 The visa is single entry and it’s valid for 30 days within a 90-day period.